sheng09/PHYS3070-6070-Lastest/README.md

 Specifically, to investigate an earthquake, we need to answer two types of questions: 1) where and when is it? and, 2) how is it (the mechanics, the dynamics)?
 Answering the two questions correspond to the two labs, respectively.
 In lab1, you will learn how to locate an earthquake, and in lab2 how to invert the focal mechanism for an earthquake.

 Both the lab1 and lab2 rely on observations of seismic waves radiated from an earthquake (called seismograms), as the information we look forward to is behind the seismograms.
 To process and analyze seismograms, you will need to manipulate modern scientific computing tools.
-For that, you will start with "Basics of Linux and SAC" to get your armed, and then lab1 and lab2 to "enter the field".
+For that, you will start with "Basics of Linux and SAC" to get you armed, and then lab1 and lab2 to "enter the field".

 - **When**: Every Wednesday 13:30-15:30 (TBD)